fmhy/FMHYFilterlist/README.md

 ## Want to be a collaborator?

 Dm me in discord ( windowsaurora ) to request to be a collaborator this ensure the filterlist stays up to date if i can not update it. please note that you should have at least 1 pull request accepted to request being a collaborator.

-## How often does this filterlist get updated?

-12:00 UTC+1. if not then it will be updated on 16:00 UTC+1.